 For long-term use, installing an incinerating toilet is the way to go.
 Waste is incinerated within the toilet at high temperatures using either electricity or gas.

 Gas-powered incinerating toilets require a small amount of electricity, which can be supplied using a small solar panel in the bathroom.
-Incinerating toilets must work in conjunction with an installed vent supplied by the manufacturer.
+Incinerating toilets must work with an installed vent provided by the manufacturer.

-A typical user can expect their waste to generate about a cup of ash per week.
+A typical user can expect their waste to generate about a cup of ash weekly.

 - Small footprint